Contents

 For example, Financial metrics could cost savings and cost avoidance.

-Risk management could lead to fewer disruptions, it is always better to have SMART goals.
-If you have a baseline of previous supply chain disruptions then you can clearly state the benefits and how the enhanced risk management can help reduce such disruptions
+Risk management could lead to fewer disruptions; it is always better to have SMART goals.
+If you have a baseline of previous supply chain disruptions, you can clearly state the benefits and how the enhanced risk management can help reduce such disruptions.

-More and more procurement organizations now have a better appreciation of the value of enhancing customer experience.
-This is one of the major drivers for many procurement transformations, especially when you are trying to drive a behavior change or spend consolidation in Indirect Spend categories.
+More and more procurement organizations now better appreciate the value of enhancing customer experience.
+This is one of the major drivers for many procurement transformations, especially when trying to drive a behavior change or spend consolidation in the Indirect Spend categories.

-A better end user/customer experience leads to better stakeholder engagement and procurement teams should spend time in articulating the benefits of better customer experience.
+A better end-user/customer service experience leads to better stakeholder engagement, and procurement teams should spend time articulating the benefits of a better customer experience.

-The supply chain can tremendously help in gaining a competitive advantage, especially in discrete manufacturing.
-So you should look at what benefits an organization can achieve due to your transformation efforts.
+The supply chain can tremendously help gain a competitive advantage, especially in discrete manufacturing.
+So, you should consider what benefits an organization can achieve from your transformation efforts.

 People

 Of course the most critical and valuable assets.
-The goal of this assessment is to understand current skill sets and what skill sets are required to achieve the end state of procurement transformation.
+This assessment aims to understand current skill sets and what skill sets are required to achieve the end state of procurement transformation.

-For example, the goal of procurement transformation is to align procurement with finance.
-The obvious requirement for that is that your team understand key financial terms and how to talk finance language.
+For example, procurement transformation aims to align procurement with finance.
+The obvious requirement is that your team understands key financial terms and how to talk finance language.

-Now if they already do, then great.
+Now, if they already do, then great.
 You are already ahead of the curve.
-If not, then you might want to identify this as a gap and acquire necessary training etc. to bridge the skill set gap.
+If not, you might want to identify this as a gap and acquire the necessary training to bridge the skill set gap.

-The other example could be to build low-cost sourcing capabilities and if none of your team has ever done that, then that is a gap which needs to be filled.
+The other example could be to build low-cost sourcing capabilities, and if none of your team has ever done that, then that is a gap that needs to be filled.

 Process